AshutoshRajGupta/Ecommerce-Shopping/README.md

   - Sign up and log in to access personalized features.
 - **Product Management:**

-  - Fetch a curated collection of watches.
+  - Fetch a curated collection of different items.
-  - Search for specific watches to find your perfect timepiece.
+  - Search for specific items to find your perfect timepiece.

 - **Shopping Cart:**

-  - Add selected watches to your shopping cart.
+  - Add selected items to your shopping cart.
   - Create and update your cart effortlessly.

 - **Checkout:**